Financial Aid Programs

 The Public Service Loan Forgiveness Program (Section 401 of the CCRAA) will forgive most federal Direct loans after 120 qualifying payments while employed full-time in eligible public service employment.

 The 10 years do not need to be consecutive, but the borrower must be working in an eligible public service job at the time of forgiveness.
-Only certain repayment plans qualify for PSLF, including IBR and PAYE.
+Only certain repayment plans qualify for PSLF, including IBR, PAYE, and SAVE.

 The following publications offer details about the requirements for forgiveness: Federal Student Aid website, help tool, and Q&A. There is also a form that borrowers can complete to track their progress.